harihar-nautiyal/notes/discord.md

-# Join Hitler's study server
+# Join Final study server

-Get in hitler's server and study with us
+Get in final server and study with us

 link ->